: 1001 fontaines

 tariff, west bengal, tech query on rainy days

-By Project Well Posted on Thu 13 Jun 2013, almost 11 years ago
+By Project Well Posted on Thu 13 Jun 2013, over 11 years ago

 1001 Fontaine has developed this excellent solar powered safe water supply model that generates enough funds to cover various costs of each project.
 Currently there are 130 operators serving 130,000 beneficiaries.
 If we consider 5 persons in each family, in that part of the world, then each operator is serving 1000 persons that is 200 families.
 Please correct me if I have gone wrong in my math here.
 For drinking and cooking only I am considering that each family of 5 persons would require 20 liters of water daily at the cost of 20 cents or in Indian Rupee 10/- that sums upto to Rs.
 300 per month.